 The Indiana University Center on Representative Government is a nonpartisan educational institution producing multimedia resources for teachers, students, and the general public.
 The Center’s mission is to help all Americans better understand the role of government at the local, state and national level in our representative democracy, to encourage civic participation, and to teach the skills of active and informed citizenship.

 Facts of Congress is a series of twenty fast-paced, one-minute animated videos that cover the basic concepts and terms of representative government.
 The series addresses questions such as: What is Congress?
 How does Congress work?
 What does Congress do for me?
 How can I participate?
+Scroll down on the linked page to find the full series of videos.

 The Impact of Congress looks at the work of the First Congress, 1789-91, and its impact on the country over the years.
 In this module you will learn about eleven of the First Congress’s most important accomplishments through primary source images and documents – accomplishments that still have a major impact on our country today.
 Then you will pick a later session of Congress and explore and analyze its accomplishments.